WHO WE ARE

 We support SCRiB LAB’s mission to provide accessible and exciting programming for playwrights.

 brooklyn (she/her) is a trans poet and artist living in New York City.
 She holds an MFA from Goddard College and her work has appeared in Yellow Arrow Journal, Samfiftyfour, Impossible Archetype, The Pitkin Review, Big Muddy, and River Styx, among others.
-Her chapbook, we cast shadows & other true stories, from Bottlecap Press, was recently released.
-She is also the founder and managing editor of new words {press} - a trans and gender-expansive poetry journal and press. brooklyn is dedicated to the radical act of being herself and lifting the voices of trans poets.
+Her chapbook, we cast shadows & other true stories, is from Bottlecap Press.
+She has taught at Washington University St. Louis and St. Louis Community College, and worked as Editor in Chief at The Pitkin Review and Associate Editor for River Styx Magazine. brooklyn is also the founder and managing editor of new words {press} - a trans and gender-expansive poetry journal and press.

 Rachael is passionate about community-based creativity, healing and transformation.
 With more than 20 years of experience, she brings a dynamic style to her work as a consultant, facilitator, mediator and applied theatre practitioner.
 She is a co-founder of Creative Strategies for Change, presented at TEDx, and holds an MA from the Gallatin School at NYU, where she received the Nia award for outstanding creative work, and taught courses through the commission on Gender, Race and Social Justice.
 Rachael finds magic in the mess and endless joy romping in the wild with Ruthie the pup.